 Pink Noise

-The next version will incorporate pink noise, which is the typical test signal used with an RTA.
-There will be a switch on the flip side window that lets you turn pink noise on or off.
+RTA includes a full-featured signal generator, which includes sine waves, square waves, white noise, and pink noise.
 Pink noise has equal energy in each octave (or 1/3 octave), so in theory if your system is flat, you will see a flat line on the RTA display.

 Room Tuning